dannygelman1/ConceptCove/README.md

 #### Firebase Storage
-When I create an image, I both create an image entity with my `createImage` mutation, and upload the image to firebase into a folder with the `image.id` that is returned from `createImage` mutation
+When I create an image, I both create an image entity with my `createImage` mutation, and upload the image to firebase into a folder that has the image Id (returned from `createImage` mutation) as the name.
 ```
 const imageData = await createImage(fileName, fileExtension);
 imageId = imageData.createImage.id;
 await firebaseService.uploadFile(imageId, file);
 ```
 The `id`'s in my image table match the folder names in my firebase storage container.
-These lists are ordered differently, so you may not see the 1-to-1 match of id's, but they are a 1-to-t match.
+These lists are ordered differently, so you may not see the 1-to-1 match of id's, but they are a 1-to-1 match.

 <img width="400" alt="ids" src="https://github.com/dannygelman1/ConceptCove/assets/45411340/ba9e5e95-c636-402a-8329-91b7c2253a42">